- This event has passed.

 - Sonatina for Viola and Piano by Vera Milankovich

 - Seven Last Words of Christ for viola and piano, Maurizio Bignone

 - The Third Day, Maurizio Bignone

 - Allegro Moderato from Sonata in A minor for Arpeggione and Piano, D. 821, Franz Schubert

 - Two Musical Moments for Piano solo, Sergei Rachmaninov

-- Sonata for Viola and Piano, Sergei Rachmaninov (arr.
-M. Rajkovic)
+- Andante for Sonata for Viola and Piano, Sergei Rachmaninov (transcribed and arranged by M. Rajkovic)